Marisa K Ames

 Active Research Grants

-Principal Investigator, The myocardial and renal renin-angiotensin system in normal dogs and dogs with myxomatous mitral valve disease, (Principal Investigator), American College of Veterinary Internal Medicine
+Principal Investigator, Effect of ACE inhibitor treatment on soluble and extracellular vesicle ACE2 activity in dogs with ACVIM stage B2 myxomatous mitral valve disease, (Principal Investigator), American College Of Veterinary Internal Medicine

 Most Recent Five Book Chapters